bazel-contrib/bazel-lib/docs/docs.md

 Creates a stardoc target that can be auto-detected by update_docs to write the generated doc to the source tree and test that it's up to date.

-This is helpful for minimizing boilerplate in repos wih lots of stardoc targets.
+This is helpful for minimizing boilerplate in repos with lots of stardoc targets.

 **PARAMETERS**